5th Aviation Division: History

 In accordance with the Central Military Commission's approval (telegraphed on November 19, 1950), the PLA Air Force commanded the establishment of the 5th Aviation Division on November 25, 1950.
 The 5th Aviation Division would consist of the 13th and 15th Air Regiments, formerly the 13th Air Regiment and the 15th Supply Squadron, which had both been under the 617th Group of the 206th Independent Infantry Division.
-The 13th Air Regiment had been formed on August 1, 1950 as part of the 617th Group of the 206th Independent Infantry Division when it received 35 top students from the 1st and 3rd aviation academies.
+The 13th Air Regiment had been formed on August 1, 1950, as part of the 617th Group of the 206th Independent Infantry Division when it received 35 top students from the 1st and 3rd aviation academies.
 Its equipment started with Ilyushin Il-10 planes left in Xuzhou after the withdrawal of the Soviet Volunteer Group.
-It became the PLA Air Force's first unit of attack aircraft, and on November 25, 1950 it moved from Xuzhou to Kaiyuan.
+It became the PLA Air Force's first unit of attack aircraft, and on November 25, 1950, it moved from Xuzhou to Kaiyuan.
 The first division commander was Ma Yong, and the first political commissar was Ma Zeying.

+On January 2, 1951, the Fifth Air Division began flight training.
+On March 5 of that year it received equipment from a Soviet air division stationed in Kaiyuan, including 60 Il-10 attack aircraft, 4 UIL-10 trainer aircraft and 3 communication aircraft.
+On May 23, 1951, the Air Force participated in the joint arms exercise for the first time.
+The Fifth Air Division dispatched 4 attack aircraft to participate in the joint arms exercise organized by the General Staff Training Department in the area from Changxindian to Lugou Bridge in Beijing.
+On October 1, 1951, the Fifth Air Division participated in the National Day parade for the first time, dispatching 36 Il-10 aircraft to participate in the parade in four nine-aircraft "品"-shaped formations.
+The division headquarters was transferred to Yongji, Jilin in April 1953, and then to Fuxian, Liaoning in December 1955.
+On July 31, 1964, the organization system of the troops was adjusted.
+Some personnel from the original 13th and 15th Air Regiments were transferred to form the 15th Air Force Squadron in Fu County, Liaoning; the original 15th Air Regiment was changed to the 14th Air Squadron, and the original 13th Air Regiment was changed to the 13th Air Squadron.
+On June 30, 1969, according to the instructions of the Air Force Command on May 31, 1969, the 5th Air Division and the 22nd Air Division exchanged defenses and were incorporated into the Air Force of the Jinan Military Region.
+From July 6 to 20, 1969, the headquarters of the 5th Air Division led the 13th and 15th Squadrons to move from Wafangdian and Sanshilibao Airport to Weixian, and the 14th Squadron moved to Gaomi Airport.
+In May 1970, the 13th, 14th, and 15th Air Squadrons were renamed the 13th, 14th, and 15th Air Force Regiments of the Air Force respectively.